AI Readiness Audit AI readiness audits start at $3,500

-Most teams do not have an AI problem.
-They have a data hygiene problem that AI will amplify.
-We audit your sources, definitions, pipelines, governance, and workflow fit so you know where AI can help now — and what foundation work has to come first.
+Most teams do not have an AI problem first.
+They have CRM data hygiene, source trust, and workflow-ownership problems that AI will amplify.
+We audit your fields, definitions, pipelines, governance, and workflow fit so you know what is safe to suggest, assist, route, or automate now — and what needs foundation repair first.

 Book an AI Readiness Audit Most AI readiness audits run $3,500-$7,500 depending on stack complexity and scope.
 Fixed fee, clear deliverables, and no generic strategy fluff.